 - Degenerative Disc disease

-Many surgeries, such as a Total Knee Replacement, Total Hip Replacement, or Rotator Cuff Repair will require rehabilitation following the surgery to maximize outcomes.
+Many surgeries, such as a total knee replacement, lumbar discectomy, or shoulder rotator cuff repair will require rehabilitation following the surgery to maximize outcomes.
 We work with your surgeon to help address pain drivers, improve range of motion, improve strength, provide adaptations or compensations for any activities you are not allowed to do, and return to work and/or hobbies.
 With orthopedic injuries, we examine and address the problems that may be contributing to your pain.
-By identifying the contributing factors, your therapist will provide an individualized exercise program and education to help you recover from your injury.
+By identifying the contributing factors, your therapist will provide an individualized exercise program and education to help you recover from your injury or procedure.

 Falls can have serious consequences as we age.
 In fact, more than one third of adults 65 and older have a fall each year and 3 million are treated in emergency departments, according to the Centers for Disease Control and Prevention.
 Physical therapy can make a difference in both rehabilitation from falls and preventing falls.